 Sometimes a caregiving situation is short-lived, for instance when an injury or illness heals quickly.
-At other times, the caregiving journey can last for years, or even decades.
-No two caregiving journeys are exactly the same, but caregiving challenges can include:
+At other times, caregiving can last for years, or even decades.
+No two caregiving journeys are exactly the same.

 - Sleep deprivation.

 - Having a living space that is cluttered with medical equipment.